Press & Industry

 Submit your film

 The 48th Film Fest Ghent is scheduled 12-23 October 2021.
-The deadline for entering your film for the next edition is 1 August 2021.
+The deadline for entering your film for the next edition was 1 August 2021.

 The deadline for Belgian student shorts (all films made at one of the official Belgian film schools) is 10 September 2021.
 Send your online screener to email@example.com.
 No entry fee needed for these student applications.